News and Notes

 In this regard, Dr. Bauman recently completed a second multi day class at Harvard Medical School, in the company of medical professionals from around the world.
 This live course was entitled Lifestyle Medicine: Tools for Promoting Healthy Change.
 He is now a member of the American College of Lifestyle Medicine and the American College of Sports Medicine.
 Most recently he completed a class led by Dr. John Ratey-Harvard Psychiatrist and author of SPARK-The New Science of Exercise and the Brain.
 Dr. Ratey is a thought leader in the treatment of ADHD, Anxiety, Social disorders and the positive impact of exercise.

-Dr. Bauman recently returned from a Minnesota Medical Association conference featuring Dr. Russell Barkley, ADHD leading researcher, author, teacher.
+Dr. Bauman returned from a Minnesota Medical Association conference featuring Dr. Russell Barkley, ADHD leading researcher, author, teacher.
+He has attended Dr. Barkley's classes across the USA and over decades.

 He also recently completed two additional post graduate class at Harvard Medical School.
 The first focused on motivational coaching.
 He also learned useful information on dopamine supporting nutrition.
 Research has often focused on a lower level of dopamine in the ADHD population.
 The second class reminds us how important it is for each child/teen to have a charismatic adult in their life.
 This person is one from whom the child/teen can draw strength.
 Dr. Bauman enjoys serving as charismatic adult in the lives of countless children, teens, and emerging adults.